tandogruyol/trendyol-test/README.md

 The project was created by Taner Doğruyol for Testinium.
 Expectations:

-/*Go to the URL www.trendyol.com and confirm the page.
+-Go to the URL www.trendyol.com and confirm the page.

-/*Close -if there is- the advertisement/pop-up
+-Close -if there is- the advertisement/pop-up

-/*Go to Login page
+-Go to Login page

-/*Type the email/username and password to its section and submit (In this example username:"denemetestiicin@test.com" password:"test1234test" Can be changed in TestBase.java)
+-Type the email/username and password to its section and submit (In this example username:"denemetestiicin@test.com" password:"test1234test" Can be changed in TestBase.java)

-/*Search 'Bilgisayar' on the searchbar
+-Search 'Bilgisayar' on the searchbar

-/*Choose any product, get cost info and go to cart
+-Choose any product, get cost info and go to cart

-/*Compare the prices between carted and viewed product(of the same product)
+-Compare the prices between carted and viewed product(of the same product)

-/*Increase the quantity of the product and confirm quantity is equal to 2
+-Increase the quantity of the product and confirm quantity is equal to 2

-/*Remove all items in cart and empty the cart
+-Remove all items in cart and empty the cart

-/*Close the website
+-Close the website